plazadeloslagartos/eigentorch/README.md

 ### modules
 * __eigenfunctions.py:__ This provides the custom autograd functions necessary to implement the riemannian math
-    * _BiMap_: Transforms an SPD matrix into another SPD matrix.
+    * _BiMap_: Uses a bilinear transformation to turn an SPD matrix into another SPD matrix.
 This is the only function with parameters.
 Parameters are assumed to be points on Stiefel Manifold and the gradients returned are referenced to the corresponding tangent space.
 Therefore, a custom optimizer is necessary to project the gradients back down to the manifold.
     * _ReEig_:  Inspired by ReLu, this performs SPD regularization by thresholding eigenvalues against a minimum value.
     * _LogEig_:  Performs LogEuclidean metric calculation which projects an SPD matrix into a flattened representation of the underlying manifold.

 * __eigenoptim.py:__ This provides the custom optimizer object which updates weights for the BiMap layer on the underlying semi-orthogonal Stiefel manifold.